matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 * It also felt good to write additional tests for the Headcount Spec Harness when the class needed them to finish the project.
 Ross and I spent a few hours on the night before headcount was due to help people troubleshoot issues they were having with out tests.

 * Outside of coding-related-things I try my best to be a kind, decent human-being to everybody here.
-And when I'm I'm here late enough, I help out with putting dishes away at the end of the day.
+As for cleaning -- when I'm here late -- I help out with putting dishes away at the end of the day (and I've finally learned how to not get drenched when taking the plastic cups out of the dishwasher).

 ## Review